gerreth/google-api/Readme.md

 ## Getting Started

 Got to https://console.cloud.google.com/apis/credentials and create an API KEY.
-Change <YOUR API KEY> in .env-example and rename this file to .env
+Change '<YOUR API KEY>' in .env-example and rename this file to .env

 ### Installing